tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

   in smallerSorted ++ [x] ++ biggerSorted
 ```

-**takeWhile** is a funciton that takes a list and a predicate and returns all of the elements from the start of the
+**takeWhile** is a function that takes a list and a predicate and returns all of the elements from the start of the
 list while the predicate returns true

 Suppose we wish to find the sum of all odd square that are less than `10000`